shijuanchen/forest_degradation_georgia/README.md

 2. codes
    - CCDC_SMA_advanced: This script allows users to run CCDC-SMA (advanced) directly without using the apps.
 The algorithm is the same with the one used in the apps.
    - CCDC_SMA_basic: This script allows users to run CCDC-SMA (basic) directly without using the apps.
 The algorithm is the same with the one used in the apps.
+   - CCDC_run: This is an example script to run CCDC by grid.
+You can also change the "saveRegion" to a region.
+To be able to run this code, you will need to use your own grid or region.
+   - CCDC_land_cover_classification: This is an example script of using training data and CCDC coefficients to create land cover maps.
+To run the code, you will need to use the CCDC assets from "CCDC_run".
 3. utilities
    - ut_CCDC_SMA: functions to retrieve CCDC-SMA coefficients.
    - ut_plotter_search: functions used in the time series plotter